Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Introduction

 \section{Introduction}

-Personal assistants like Google Assistant, Amazon's Alexa and Apple's Siri have become commonplace in day-to-day life.
-Common for all is that they make use of advanced \gls*{asr} systems, which are activated by keywords in order to save resources when the \gls*{asr} system is not needed \cite{ivan_deep_spoken_keyword}.
-Keyword activation is done through a so-called \gls*{kws} system, which is used to detect keywords in speech.
-Apart from voice assistants \gls*{kws} also has other use cases such as speech data mining and phone call routing \cite{zhuang_kws}.
+Common for personal assistants like Google Assistant and Apple's Siri is that they make use of an \gls*{asr} system, which is activated by a smaller \gls*{kws} system in order to save resources when the \gls*{asr} system is not needed \cite{ivan_deep_spoken_keyword}.
+Modern deep learning based \gls*{kws} models have improved the accuracy of \gls*{kws} systems.
+However, they need to be trained on a large amount of labelled data to generalize well and obtaining properly labelled speech data is a labour-intensive and costly process, especially for low-resource languages.

-Early \gls*{kws} systems were based on \acrfull*{lvcsr} \cite{LVCSR_KWS} and later on keyword/filler \acrfull*{hmm} models \cite{HMM_KWS}, whereas modern \gls*{kws} systems use \glspl*{dnn} to determine the existence of keywords.
-These systems are known as deep \gls*{kws} systems and have shown significant improvements in accuracy over keyword/filler \gls*{hmm} approaches \cite{ivan_deep_spoken_keyword}.
-While deep \gls*{kws} systems have improved the accuracy of \gls*{kws} systems, they still need large amounts of labelled data to generalize well.
-As data labelling is a costly and time-consuming process, the need for labelled data is a considerable bottleneck for \gls*{kws} systems.

-The need for labelled data has long been a constraint for the further development in the area of deep learning \cite{dark_matter_of_intelligence}.
-Recently, much effort has been put towards the development of self-supervised methods which can learn good representations using the data itself as supervision.
-This movement is partly inspired by the fact that humans do not need to be shown thousands of examples to learn meaningful patterns, and instead learn good representations of the world primarily through observation \cite{wav2vec}.